sensu/sensu-docs/content/sensu-go/5.6/api/overview.md

 check.subscriptions in [system,linux]
 {{< /highlight >}}

-#### Combining selectors and requirements
+#### Combining selectors and statements

-A field or label selector can be made of multiple requirements which are separated with the logical operator `&&` (_AND_).
-For example, the following curl request would look up checks that are configured to be publish **and** have the slack handler:
+A field or label selector can be made of multiple statements which are separated with the logical operator `&&` (_AND_).
+For example, the following curl request looks up checks that are configured to be published **and** have the `slack` handler:

 {{< highlight shell >}}
 curl -H "Authorization: Bearer $TOKEN" http://127.0.0.1:8080/api/core/v2/checks -G \
 --data-urlencode 'fieldSelector=check.publish == true && slack in check.handlers'
 {{< /highlight >}}

-In addition to selectors with multiple requirements, both field and label selectors can be used at the same time:
+In addition to selectors with multiple statements, both field and label selectors can be used at the same time:
 {{< highlight shell >}}
 curl -H "Authorization: Bearer $TOKEN" http://127.0.0.1:8080/api/core/v2/checks -G \
 --data-urlencode 'fieldSelector=slack in check.handlers' \